apasarkar/jnormcorre/docs/source/Algo.rst

 Supported Data Formats
 ======================
 This repo supports 2D imaging videos (Frames, X, Y).
-Any data loader which implements the simple "lazy_array" interface; see (jnormcorre.utils.lazy_array). works here.
+Any data loader which implements the simple "lazy_array" interface; see :class:`~jnormcorre.utils.lazy_array.lazy_data_loader`. works here.
 This is really a basic array-like interface, so numpy arrays, etc. are automatically compatible.
-Tiff and HDF5 files are also currently supported; see (jnormcorre.utils.registrationarrays).
+Tiff and HDF5 files are also currently supported; see (:class:`~jnormcorre.utils.registrationarrays`).
+Contributions for further data format support are welcome.